 History of SciFest

 SciFest was the brainchild of the current SciFest CEO, Sheila Porter.
-Based on her experience of the BT Young Scientist and Technology Exhibition and her involvement with the Intel Educator Academy in the United States, she approached the Institute of Technology Tallaght (ITT) in 2006 with an idea for a local science exhibition for second level students.
+Arising from her involvement with the Intel Educator Academy in the United States, she approached the Institute of Technology Tallaght (ITT) in 2006 with an idea for a local science exhibition for second level students.
 A successful pilot SciFest science exhibition was hosted by ITT in 2006 and repeated in 2007.
 With funding from the Discover Science and Engineering programme and Intel Ireland Sheila Porter was seconded from her teaching post in Loreto College, St Stephen’s Green, to Intel in September 2007 to work on SciFest on a full-time basis.

 The model proved highly scalable and cost effective.
 In 2008 SciFest ran in nine Institutes of Technology (ITs).
 In 2009 the number of ITs involved increased to 14 and an additional SciFest was hosted in Northern Ireland.
 With the numbers increasing so rapidly it was decided to expand the SciFest project in 2011 by introducing two new levels of participation, school-based (SciFest@School) and a national final.